tevora-threat/Scout/README.md

 Try powering down the Xavier and plugging it into a Tesla USB slot (unplug your existing flash drive first if you're using one), using the provided Xavier USB-C to USB-A cable, and powering the Xavier via USB-C car charger (into the USB-C port on the side of the Xavier with the other various ports).
 Tesla will either automatically mount the device, or if you see the camera icon with a gray dot, you can press-hold on the camera button to mount the device.
 That gray dot should turn red.

 ---

-_Next Up: Web Client (for playback) coming within 24 hours. *Watch* this repo to be notified at that time_

 # BOM